umaa-java-sept-2020/servlet-hello-world/blogs/signup-application.md

 ## SignUp Application

+Aim of the application is to provide or secure the http endpoints, so that only the logged in user can access the endpoints usiung Authorization header.
 * Define SignUp Servlet (/signup)
 * Store User in a map
 * SignUp user using below command.
 Every time we start the server.